Clipboard Operations Overview

 Tip

-Using keyboard shortcuts (Ctrl+C, Ctrl+X, Ctrl+V) makes operations more efficient.
-The same operations are also available from the "Edit" menu in the menu bar.
+Using keyboard shortcuts (Ctrl+C, Ctrl+X, Ctrl+V, Delete) makes operations more efficient.
+The same operations are also available from the [Edit] menu in the menu bar.
+The menu items displayed change automatically depending on whether books or records are selected.

 Copy, Cut, and Paste Books